dutchLuck/checktime/README.md

 this assumption that the smallest time difference is the most likely the best choice, will be false.
 Command line options can be used to force the timestamp to be interpreted either big or little endian.
 Options are outlined by using the --help command line option.
-This program requires privileged access to the network interface, except on Apple Mac OSX.
-This is normally provided by using the sudo command on linux and running as Administrator on Windows.
+This program requires privileged access to the network interface to facilitate the use of a raw socket, except on Apple Mac OSX, where by default a datagram socket is used.
+Privileged network interface access is normally provided by using the sudo command on Linux and running as Administrator on Windows.

 The checktime.py command has a number of options which are outlined in the useage information.